nsfw-filter/nsfw-filter/README.md

 The website used in this demo is [**scroller/nsfw**](https://scrolller.com/nsfw), which randomly loads NSFW images.

-When the extension is installed, the images in the page is changed to random images from Unsplash.
+When the extension is installed, the images in the page is hidden.

 **You can try loading the same website with and without the extension to see it work.
 (The page may contain images that are innapropriate for some users)**